monasca/monasca-agents-installer/README.md

 user to easily install and configure agents on the target host.

 The agents currently supported are the [metrics agent](https://github.com/openstack/monasca-agent) and the log agent.
-(There are plans to support an events agent in the future, ).
+(There are plans to support an events agent in the future).

 This project uses [makeself](https://github.com/megastep/makeself/) for building the self-extracting archive.